chanioxaris/devops-docker-mooc/Part1.md

 Our Dockerfile is based on `openjdk:8` image as the project requires.

-Build a new image from our Dockerfile
+Build a new image from the Dockerfile.

 `$ docker build -t ex_1.13 .`

-Create a new container from `ex_1.13` image in detached mode and publish `8080` port on host machine.
+Create a new container from `ex_1.13` image in detached mode and publish `8080` port.

 `$ docker run -d -p 8080:8080 ex_1.13`

 ![screenshot](Part1/1.13/img/1.13_run.png)

-Check if everything is working as expected
+Check if everything is working as expected.

 ![screenshot](Part1/1.13/img/1.13_check.jpg)